aimeos/aimeos-laravel/README.md

 # Aimeos Laravel package

-The repository contains the Laravel web shop package for 4.1, 4.2 and 5.0 integrating the Aimeos e-commerce library into Laravel.
+The repository contains the web shop package for Laravel 5 integrating the Aimeos e-commerce library into Laravel.
 The package provides controllers for e.g. faceted filter, product lists and detail views, for searching products as well as baskets and the checkout process.
 A full set of